Clemens Herschel

 Clemens Herschel (March 23, 1842 – March 1, 1930) was an American hydraulic engineer.
 His career extended from about 1860 to 1930, and he is best known for inventing the Venturi meter, which was the first large-scale, accurate device for measuring water flow.
 He developed this device while serving as director of the Holyoke Testing Flume, a turbine testing facility which he would redesign, which became the first modern hydraulics laboratory in the United States and the world.

 Early life and education

-Clemens was born in Vienna on March 23, 1842, to Samuel and Therese Hirschl (née Kohn).
-His family immigrated to Davenport, Iowa in 1850.
+Clemens was born in Vienna on March 23, 1842.
+His family immigrated to Davenport, Iowa, in 1850.
 He spent most of his life practicing his profession in Massachusetts, New York and New Jersey.
 He attended Harvard University, where he received his bachelor of science degree in 1860 from the Lawrence Scientific School.
 After Harvard, he completed post-graduate studies in France and Germany.